-Surveys conducted by Emerging Leaders are compiled and utilized for marketing purposes.
+Surveys conducted by Emerging Leaders are compiled and utilized for marketing purposes (2016).

-Tool kit to assist member boards with legislative actions is developed and available as a resource to all member boards via the NCEES website within 2 years.
+Tool kit to assist member boards with legislative actions is developed and available as a resource to all member boards via the NCEES website by October 1, 2016.

 GROWTH OF LICENSURE GOAL